newrelic/instant-observability-website/README.md

 Runs every day to get various pages that relate to each quickstart from our vendor.

+### Clear website cache

+Runs on every push to the `main` branch and clears out the `newrelic.com/instant-observability` cache.
+This can also be kicked off manually via a workflow run.

 ## ☁️  Hosting

 - This site is built and hosted on [Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/)